 Top 7 Best Biblical Novels

 Why I'm making this page on the top 6 best Biblical novels (according to me)

-First of all, I have been an avid reader of Biblical novels in my youth, but more importantly, because I am the author of a Biblical novel (See # 4 in the list), and as such, I feel I am the best judge of what is good in a Biblical novel.
-Of course, I'm also making this page to help promote my newly re-published 3-Part Biblical novel.
-And, I'm actually making this page as the result of a Squidquest challenge to make a number book lens in any genre.
+First of all, I have been an avid reader of Biblical novels in my youth, but more importantly, because I am the author of a Biblical novel (See # 5 in the list), and as such, I feel I am the best judge of what is good in a Biblical novel.
+Of course, I'm also making this page to help promote my newly revised, edited and re-published 3-Part Biblical novel.
+And, I'm actually making this page as the result of a "Squidquest" challenge to make a number book lens in any genre.
 Thank you, Squidoo for giving me the imputes.

 First of all, you may want to check out this neat article I found on the importance of serious fiction, and then this other article I found on the quality of Christian fiction.